 - Popping/crunching/grinding in the front of the knee when bending/extending

-Examination and Treatment of Anterior Knee Pain
+Examination of Anterior Knee Pain

 “Recovering from anterior knee pain is usually very successful, especially if patients commit to their rehabilitation exercises and strengthen their core, glute, and hamstrings,” said Ekaterina Urch, MD, orthopedic surgeon at The Center Orthopedic & Neurosurgical Care.
 “Modifying activities is crucial to mitigate the pain.
 For example, women who primarily run are encouraged to take up cross training like biking, rowing, or swimming.
 Yoga can also be an excellent addition to any active woman’s exercise regimen.”